nickhall/SIG-Content-Filter/README.md

 sig-porn-filter
 ===============

 Removes all porn links from sig.
-Includes implementation of mutation observers.